10 Tweets on The Making of… Research Data Management Policy

 The Call for Action on Open Science and FAIR data

 In April 2016, the Amsterdam Call for Action on Open Science was presented at the Dutch Presidency Conference.
 In Mai 2016 the Call was approved by the member states of the EU.
 The goal for 2020 is twofold.
 First, full open access for all scientific publications.
 Second, a fundamentally new approach towards optimal reuse of research data.
-For the latter, the Call for Action makes a strong case for the application of the FAIR data principles.
+For the latter, the Call for Action makes a strong case for the application of the essay writing program data principles.
 In the Seminar last week we elaborated in depth what FAIR principles should and could mean for RDM policy, services and tools.
-Please check the presentations by Peter Doorn (DANS), Mariëtte Selm (UvA), Luiz Bonino (DTL) and Salome Scholtens (RUG), which are available online.
+Please check the presentations by Peter Doorn (DANS), Mariëtte Selm (UvA), Luiz Bonino (DTL) and Salome Scholtens (RUG), short essay on jawaharlal nehru.

 Incentives, hurdles and what researchers want

 It is no longer true that researchers live in a private scientific bubble.
 There is growing awareness that RDM comes with incentives.
 RDM drives scientific integrity, and with RDM researchers comply to funder requirements.
 There is the MUST again, earlier presented in the opening of the seminar.
-This is maybe the stick, but some carrots were also presented.
+This is maybe example essay holiday pulau langkawi were also presented.
 RDM and data sharing leads to collaboration and to new fields of cross-domain research.
 The intention of the LCRDM working group is to present a proposal on incentives for RDM to the SOV, VSNU in the spring of 2017 (Henk van den Hoogen, MU).

 Researchers are just like people, said Kees den Heijer (TUD).
 They want to focus on research.
 But also, they want to benefit from data, and they do not want to have worries about data.
 In the same session Tessa Pronk (UU) presented the hurdles that researchers might experience when they want to share and re-use data.
 The worries that Kees presented more or less coincide with the hurdles that Tessa presented.
 So, something to work on!